DusKing1/PID-Evaluator/README.md

 This is the kernel code of the online analyzer - Blackbox Mate Online, AKA BBM.

+You can check the BBM via this link : bbm.pitronic.top

 ## How to run those scripts?

 1. Install Jupyter Notebook